What will keep mold out of my cooler while in storage?

 Ditto with storing with lid off.

 Thanks Everyone!
 I'm going to try some of your suggestions.
 This was one of those plug in coolers that we bought when my hubby was driving over the road.
 It has come in handy now that he is off the road at several parties to hold extra salads and such that need to be kept cold.
-I'm guessing that someone left it damp and put it away without cleaning and drying first.
-I used some bleach/water and then some vinegar/water, let dry and now to storage until the next party.
-Thanks again!

 What a bunch of great ideas, some I had not heard before, but I really liked the newspaper and leaving the drain plug opened - what a simple idea, rather than "cracking" the lid which gets in the way of storing anything on top!